Page 3 - Physical Look - Inside

 The first place we look when opening our power supplies would be the transient filter stage.
 The transient filter stage is the first input stage of a computer power supply unit, and also taking a look at this first gives us a good indication of the overall quality.
 The Cooler Master GX 450W has two ferrite coils, two metalized polyester X-capacitor, four ceramic Y-capacitors, and one Metal-Oxide Varistor (MOV).
 This stage of the power supply is flawless.
 It has one more X-capacitor and two more Y-capacitors than the recommended.
 I am quite impressed how the company did not skimp on hardware in this area, even though this is a value oriented power supply.

 On the primary side, the unit came with one huge capacitor.
 I cannot fully identify this capacitor, because it appears to be unmarked from what I can see.
-Usually, PSUs of this caliber would incorporate one or two branded Japanese made capacitors.
-For this Cooler Master GX 450W, I am almost 99% sure that the capacitor is Japanese made by Matsushita/Panasonic rated at 105c.
+Usually, PSUs of this caliber would incorporate one or two branded Japanese brand capacitors.
+For this Cooler Master GX 450W, I am almost 99% sure that the capacitor is Japanese brand by Matsushita/Panasonic rated at 105c.
 The other 1% makes me think it is a Nippon Chemi-Con, but based on what I know, that is probably not the case.
 Either one is good though.
 Lower end run-of-the-mill power supplies usually use 85c rated capacitors.

 The Cooler Master GX 450W's active PFC circuit uses one Taiwan Semiconductor GBU806 bridge rectifier, and is controlled by a Champion CM6806 active PFC/PWM controller combo.
 This component supports up to 8A at 100c at 115V, so in theory, you could pull up to 920W from this power grid (8A * 1 diode * 115V).
 This is of course at 100% efficiency, which is not going to happen in real life.
 On the active PFC circuit, one Infineon IPW50R140CP power MOFSET transistor is used, which can deliver 23A at 25 degrees Celsius or up to 15A at 100 degrees Celsius continuously.
 This transistor presents a maximum resistance of 0.14 ohm when turned on -- commonly abbreviated as RDS(on) -- and a typical resistance of 0.13 ohm according to the manufacturer's data sheet.
 To clarify, the transistor will waste less power (Higher efficiency) the lower the resistance number.
 Another two STMicroelectronics STP12NM50 MOSFETs are used in the switching section in forward configuration.
 Each MOFSET here can deliver up to 7.5A at 100 degrees Celsius in continuous mode, with an RDS(on) of 0.35 ohm and a typical resistance of 0.30 ohm according to the manufacturer's data sheet.